 CONFLICT OF INTEREST POLICY (COI)

-Information about the College of Medicine COI policy can be found at the Compliance Office.
-Additionally, the University-wide Guidelines, Policies, and Procedures on Conflict of Interest and Outside Activities, Including Financial Interests can be located at Policy on Conflicts of Commitment and Conflicts of Interest .
+Information about the College of Medicine COI policy can be found on their webpage.
+Additionally, the University-wide Guidelines, Policies, and Procedures on Conflict of Interest and Outside Activities, Including Financial Interests can be located on their webpage.

 THE FAMILY EDUCATION RECORDS AND PRIVACY (FERPA)

 The U.S. Department of Education summarizes the rights afforded to students by FERPA as:

 - The right to inspect and review educational records within a reasonable period of time and no more than 45 days after the institution has received the request

 - The right to request to amend inaccuracies in educational records